thejasvibr/projectushichka/project-progress.md

 * Clearing out Haus 10
 * Some more isues with playback variation in the speaker recordings -- is it mic level recording now?
 * Visit to Konstanz to meet Iain and pick up computers that were ordered
+* Met Ben Koger, who agreed to share the 2D tracking code he used for the Kasanka bats - trying to install and run the code as is now.
+*